mohana-python/python-beginner-journey/README.md

 ---

+## 🧪 Projects

+### 1. Student Grade Calculator (Coming Soon)
+A Python program that takes student marks as input and returns grades using conditional statements.

+## 🚀 Next Step
+I am currently working on building my first Python mini projects and improving problem-solving skills.

 ## 🎯 Goal

-To become job-ready in Python and Data Analytics by building consistent daily practice and real-world projects.
+To become job-ready for Entry-Level Data Analyst roles in the USA by building Python and data analysis projects.

 ---